Leadership & Governance

 1. Role of Board and Management

-Royal Caribbean’s business is conducted by its employees, managers and officers, under the direction of the chief executive officer (“CEO”) and the oversight of the Board, to enhance the long-term value of the Company for its The Board of Directors is elected by the shareholders to oversee management and to exercise its business judgment in furtherance of the long-term best interests of the Company and the shareholders.
+Royal Caribbean’s business is conducted by its employees, managers and officers, under the direction of the chief executive officer (“CEO”) and the oversight of the Board, to enhance the long-term value of the Company for its shareholders.
+The Board of Directors is elected by the shareholders to oversee management and to exercise its business judgment in furtherance of the long-term best interests of the Company and the shareholders.
 Both the Board of Directors and management recognize that the long-term interests of shareholders are advanced by responsibly addressing the concerns of all key stakeholders, including, but not limited to, our employees, guests, suppliers, Royal Caribbean communities, governments and the public at large.

 2. Functions of Board

-The Board of Directors has regularly scheduled meetings during the year (normally four meetings) at which it reviews and discusses reports by management on the performance of the Company, its plans and prospects, as well as immediate issues facing the The Board also has special meetings called in accordance with the Bylaws as necessary or desirable.
+The Board of Directors has regularly scheduled meetings during the year (normally four meetings) at which it reviews and discusses reports by management on the performance of the Company, its plans and prospects, as well as immediate issues facing the Company.
+The Board also has special meetings called in accordance with the Bylaws as necessary or desirable.
 Directors are expected to attend all scheduled Board and relevant committee meetings.
 In addition to its general oversight of management, the Board also performs a number of specific functions (directly and/or through committees), including:

 ➢selecting, evaluating and compensating the CEO and overseeing CEO succession planning;